Nexmo/nexmo-developer/_documentation/conversation/code-snippets/user/update-user.md

 # Update a User

-In this code snippet you will see how to update a User's details.
+In this code snippet you learn how to update a User's details.

 ## Example